Gomantak Maratha Samaj: History

 The Devdasi system of temple servants had been prevalent in Goa since times immemorial.
 The Kalawantin community finds references throughout Goan history.
 From ancient times, Hindu upper-caste widows originally sought shelter in the temples if they did not commit Sati after the husband's death.
 These widows would then become the mistresses of the Brahmins.
 Any resulting daughters from the relationship would either be sold by their mothers to become mistresses of Brahmins or become temple servants and entertainers.
 The sons would also become temple servants and musicians.

 The Portuguese called them bailadeiras (dancers).
 In 1598, the Viceroy Francisco da Gama passed a law on behalf of King Philip I of Portugal that prohibited members of the community from entering the Velhas Conquistas on the grounds that the community members "perform many obscene dances, sing dirty songs and do all sorts of things that only reflect a diabolic state."

 During British colonial rule, many Kalawantin community members moved for economic reasons to the city of Bombay and other areas of British India.
 Most of these emigrants followed Hindustani classical music gharanas to improve their art and talent.
 Those who remained in Goa began organizing themselves after the Portuguese First Republic period.
-In 1910, Rajaram Painginikar started Kalawantin Movement from Poinguinim village in Goa.
+In 1910, Rajaram Painginkar started Kalawantin Movement from Poinguinim village in Goa.
 In 1917, Maratha Gayan Samaj (Maratha Singers Society) was formed in Kakode.
-In 1925, the Gomantak Maratha Samaj (G.M.S.) was formed under the leadership of Rajaram Panginikar.
+In 1925, the Gomantak Maratha Samaj (G.M.S.) was formed under the leadership of Panginkar.

 Following the Annexation of Goa, the G.M.S. was formally included by the Government of Goa as an Other Backward class.